-Once I had trimmed the chicken breasts of all fat, I placed one piece on a sheet of plastic wrap, and covered it with another sheet of plastic wrap.
+Once I had trimmed the fat from the chicken breasts, I placed one piece on a sheet of plastic wrap, and covered it with another sheet of plastic wrap.
 Then I used my meat pounder to flatten the chicken to a thickness of about ¼-inch.

 I topped the flattened chicken with the ham and some shredded Gruyère.

-With a technique that Tyler Florence used, I rolled the chicken and wrapped it tightly in the plastic wrap.
+With a technique that I borrowed from Tyler Florence, I rolled the chicken and wrapped it tightly in the plastic wrap.
 I did this because I don’t like having to use tooth picks to hold the meat together.

 I unwrapped the bundles, and started by coating them in the seasoned flour.

-This was followed by again dipping the bundle in the milk/egg mixture, but this time coating them in the Panko breadcrumbs.
+This was followed by dipping the bundle in the milk/egg mixture again.
+And then followed by coating them in the Panko breadcrumbs.